liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/01-creating-an-upgrade-process-for-your-application.markdown

 ![Figure 1: In a registrator class, the developer specifies a registration for each schema version upgrade.
 The upgrade steps handle the database updates.](../../images/data-upgrade-module-upgrade-architecture.png)

-Using the previous example `MyCustomModuleUpgrade` registrator class listing, let's consider registrator details.
+The previous example `MyCustomModuleUpgrade` registrator class listing shows how this works. .

 The registrator class declares itself to be an OSGi Component of service type `UpgradeStepRegistrator.class`.
 The `@Component` annotation registers the class